adgon/MeioScope/README.md

 # MeioScope

-This repository contains some supplementary materials for the manuscript "Changes in synapsis dynamics accompany variation in meiotic stability in Arabidopsis arenosa autotetraploids" by Gonzalo et al. In case of any question of inquiry contact Adrian Gonzalo (adrian.gonzalo@biol.ethz.ch).
+This repository contains the code of software tools used for the manuscript "Changes in synapsis dynamics accompany variation in meiotic stability in Arabidopsis arenosa autotetraploids" by Gonzalo et al. It also contains raw data sets that were processed with the mention script.

+In case of any question of inquiry contact Adrian Gonzalo (adrian.gonzalo@biol.ethz.ch).

 There are thre types of files uploaded here: